-(Opening)

-I am \\\\\\ and I will be acting as hearing officer for this public hearing.

-It is now \\\\\\ (time) on \\\\\\ (date), in the \\\\\\ (date), so at this time, I open this hearing.

-This public hearing has been called for the purpose of allowing all interested individuals an opportunity to submit information concerning.

-Proposed [new, amendments to, repeal of] N.D.
-Admin.
-Code Article \\\\\\ (number) \\\\\\ (title) Section \\\\\\ (title)

-Information gathered at this hearing will be transmitted to the \\\\\\ for its deliberation and final decision.
-The \\\\\\ will not be responding to comments at this hearing.
-The comments received at this hearing will be considered with any written comments that are received and the \\\\\\ will present its consideration of all of the comments in writing.
-You may request a copy of the written response and one will be provided to you.

-This hearing is being taped and we ask everyone to use the podium so that the tape will be of good quality for transcribing purposes.
-Please identify yourself for the record before you speak.

-Everyone present will be given an opportunity to speak.
-If you have a prepared statement, a written copy of your statement is appreciated and will be helpful.
-A registration sheet has been placed next to the podium.
-I ask that everyone present please sign this sheet before they leave.

-At this point, I open the hearing for comments.

-(Closing)

-Thank you all for coming.
-All of the information gathered at this hearing will be provided to the \\\\\\, which is the decision-making body.
-The record will be held open for written comment until \\\\\\ (date).

-At this point, I will close the hearing on:

-Proposed [new, amendments to or repeal of] N.D.
-Admin.
-Code

-Article \\\\\\ (number) \\\\\\ (title)

-Section \\\\\\ (number) \\\\\\ (title)
+(Opening) I am hearing. and I will be acting as heari ng officer for this public (time) on (place) so at this time, I open this hear ring. (date), in the This public hea aring has been called for the purpose of a it information concerning. d [new, amendments to, repeal of] N.D(number)(number) its deliberation and fir comments at this heari written comments that consideration of all of and one will be provided.
+This hearing is be of good quality for hered at this hearing will be transmitted to the last decision.
+The will not be responding to g will be considered with any will present its a copy of the written response me podium so that the tape will a written copy of your nt will be given an opportunity to speak.
+If statement is appreciated and will be helpfum.
+I ask that everyone present please sign the l.
+A registration sheet has been At this point, l open the hearing for comments.
+(Closing) Thank you all for theopen for written common or coming.
+All of the information gathered a, which is the decision-making ent until (date). at this hearing will be provided body.
+The record will be held At this point, I v will close the hearing on: Propose d [new, amendments to or repeal of] N.D.
+A Admin.
+Code Article Section . (number) (number) (title) (title)